geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 Receivers
 *********

-**DC resistivity**: Two receiver electrodes are used to measure the voltage difference in a DC/IP survey.
-Non-polarizing electrodes are commonly porous pots composed of a solid metal wire in a salt solution.
+Two receiver electrodes are used to measure the voltage difference in a DC survey.
+For DC resisitivity sounding, a simple digital volt meter can be adequate.
+A more complex system may involve amplifiers, filters, transmitter synchronizing circuits, display, storage, many inputs for simultaneous recording of many potentials, and other features.
+Synchronization with the transmitter is essential if IP data are to be gathered, but it is not critical if resistivity information only is to be obtained.
+IP receivers also must be capable of recording several signal strengths covering several orders of magnitude because signals while the transmitter is on may be several volts, while decay voltages during the transmitter's "off" time may be only a few micro or millivolts.

+The voltage potential can be measured between any combination of receiver electrodes due to super-position theory, as long as the data was collected simultaneously.

+Electrodes
+**********

+In general, current injection and potential measurement electrodes are not interchangeable.
+However, automated acquisition systems using smaller source currents do employ the same stainless steel electrodes, both for sourcing current and measuring potentials.
+This becomes more and more difficult as source curretns increase because the ground can become altered by high current densities.

+For injecting current, low impedance is required, i.e. good contact resistance is the primary concern.
+Stainless steel stakes, shets of foil, wetted (and perhaps salted) ground are all possible approaches to improving contact resistance.

+For measuring potentials, low noise, non-polarizing (not necessarily low impedance) electrodes are sought after.
+Small lead plates buried in the soil will often help achieve this.
+In more difficult situations, wet electrodes made from porous ceramic jars containing salt solutions are required.
 It is also common to use lead wire in a lead- chloride mix or copper wire in a copper-sulphate solution.
-This eliminates self potential between the wire and the ground, and it improves the quality of the data.
-The voltage potential is measured between any combination of receiver electrodes due to super-position theory, as long as the data was collected simultaneously.
+This eliminates self potential between the wire and the ground and improves the quality of the data.
 An example of a porous pot receiver electrode for a DC/IP survey with a copper sulphate solution is shown in :numref:`porous_pot_receiver`.